fuzz/remote/README.markdown

 | `dd` | driving distance | few hours drive of an office |
 | `ma` | metro area | same metro area as an office |

-Use `ma` if roles are definitely remote but no proximity information is available.
+Use `do` if roles are definitely remote but no proximity information is available.

 ## Format